ChrisEssery/group-project/Portfolio/System_Implementation.md

 </p>
 <b><p align= "center">Figure : User Log In Sequence Diagram</p></b>

-As we can see from the diagrams, the token (JWT) will be generated and returned with every successful login/signup request which will then be needed as a passport for further requests on protected resources.
-Therefore, the token will be saved to the **Browser Session Storage** with the use of `token-storage.service`
+As we can see, the token (JWT) will be generated and returned with every successful login/signup request which will then be needed as a passport for further requests on protected resources.
+Therefore, the token will be saved to the Browser Session Storage with the use of `token-storage.service`

 #### Use token-storage.service to save the token and username to or get the token and username from the Browser Session Storage
 The [`token-storage.service`](https://github.com/ChrisEssery/group-project/blob/dev/src/app/_services/token-storage.service.ts) is an Angular injectable service file which can save the token and username to or get the token and username from the `Browser Session Storage`.
 This includes the following functions: